Disclosure: This post contains affiliate links, meaning, at no additional cost to you, we earn a commission if you click through and make a purchase.

 Regardless which breed is yours, plan to either groom or have your pet groomed by a professional as often as your breed requires.

-If you already have a dog, or a looking for a new dog friend, this post is for you.
+If you already have a dog, or are looking for a new dog friend, this post is for you.

 Below you will learn pros and cons of grooming at home versus at a professional groomer.